carlomasoni/hloa-portfolio/README.md

 Portfolio optimization using the Horned Lizard Optimization Algorithm (HLOA) for EuroStoxx 50 stocks.

+## ---------- To - Do: ----------

+-> Remove the RFRR from the sharpe calculation
+-> compare to market weights
+-> ensure HLOA is finding optimal solutions on n10 problems -> rework data collection to work offline for testing

+? -> implement higher n problems to compare to paper

 ## Features

 - **HLOA Optimization**: Continuous weight optimization using evolutionary algorithms